MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 ### Sequential Workflow support

 With Sequential Workflow support, users can progress through a series of workflows without sending different cards separately.
-This is made possible by the ability of `Action.Execute` to return an Adaptive Card in response to an action.
+Here, the functionality is made possible by the ability of `Action.Execute` to return an Adaptive Card in response to an action.
 Also, any user in the chat or channel can progress through their workflow without modifying the card for other users in the chat.

 The following image illustrates a food ordering bot example: <br/>